Degree: Master of Science (MS)

 MATH 492 | Probability II | 3 |

-The student must pass a comprehensive oral examination on three areas, two of which must be on the list of breadth areas (although no particular courses are specified).
+The student must pass a comprehensive examination on three areas, two of which must be on the list of breadth areas (although no particular courses are specified).
 The third area for the examination may be any approved subject.

-A student in the MS program in applied mathematics may substitute the comprehensive examination requirement with an expository or original thesis, which will count as 6 credit hours of coursework.
+A student in the MS program in Applied Mathematics may substitute the comprehensive examination requirement with an expository or original thesis, which will count as 6 credit hours of coursework.
 The thesis will be defended in the course of an oral examination, during which the student will be questioned about the thesis and related topics.
 These two variants correspond to the graduate school's Master's Thesis and Master's Non-Thesis options.